pentandra/spec/README.md

 ## Contributing

 This repository uses the lightweight [GitHub Flow] to manage development and release activity.
-All submission _must_ be on a feature branch based on the _master_ branch to ease staging and integration.
+All submissions _must_ be on a feature branch based on the _master_ branch to ease review and integration.

 * Do your best to adhere to the existing coding conventions and idioms.
 * Don't use hard tabs, and don't leave trailing whitespace on any line.
 Before committing, run `git diff --check` to make sure of this.